 Caution and Call to Action: If you are a Seller...never allow anyone into your home without an appointment and/or without the presence of a licensed realtor.

 Report of any suspicious activity or any people who appear to be looking in windows.
 In most cases the homes are vacant.

 Report anyone contacting you regarding your home being for rent if it is not.

-If you are a prospective Renter...Never mail or wire any money to anyone without having been in the house and without having executed a valid contract.
+If you are a prospective Renter...Never mail or wire money to anyone without having been in the house and without having executed a valid contract.

-Be sure to report any suspicious activity to you agent immediately.
+Be sure to report any suspicious activity to your agent immediately.
 Reports can also be made to local police and governmental authorities.
 You should report knowledge of such scams to www.ncdoj.gov/ or Governor Roy Cooper's Office-Financial consumer Protection Division 1-877-5NO-SCAM (877-556-7226)